Who Gets the Money In a Wrongful Death Lawsuit In Pennsylvania?

 In Pennsylvania, the statute of limitations for filing a wrongful death lawsuit is crucial.
 It’s essential to initiate legal action within two years from the date of the person’s death.
 Missing this deadline may result in the barring of your right to seek compensation.
 The statute of limitations sets the timeframe within which a wrongful death lawsuit must be filed.

-How Pennsylvania Courts Divide a Wrongful Death Settlement
+How Pennsylvania Courts Divide the Money in a Wrongful Death Lawsuit

-In a wrongful death lawsuit, the money is typically awarded to the primary beneficiaries, who include the surviving spouse, children, and parents of the victim.
+In a wrongful death lawsuit, the money is typically awarded to the primary beneficiaries.
+These typically include the surviving spouse, children, and parents of the victim.
 The primary beneficiary is the person or entity entitled to receive the largest share of the compensation.

 The court distributes the settlement as follows:

-1. If the decedent has no surviving spouse or children, the settlement proceeds go to the decedent’s parents;
+- If the decedent has no surviving spouse and no children, the settlement proceeds go to the decedent’s parents;

 Understanding the allocation of a wrongful death settlement might appear complex, particularly in the aftermath of the sudden loss of a loved one.
 At Rosen Justice Injury Lawyers, one of our attorneys can clarify the recipients of the payout in your wrongful death case.